Totoro10101/ME405-Master-Plotters/README.md

 pulleys will be idlers which guide the belt.
 They will make the belt form one continuous loop in an hourglass shape.
 Instead of using string like the video, we will use a GT2 timing belt to increase the traction on the pulley because of the teeth present on the pulley wheels and the belts, and eliminate slipping.
-Since the total length of the belt will change slightly as the pen moves, we will use a stretchy rubber band joined with the timing belt to provide some room for movement while keeping tension.
+Since the total length of the belt will change slightly as the pen moves, we will use a stretchy paracord joined with the timing belt to provide some room for movement while keeping tension.
 To actuate the pen and lift it off of the paper when moving between drawn lines, we'll use a small servo that activates to lift the pen within its holder.
 This holder will have ball rollers on the bottom to allow it to move smoothly over the paper.